hallba/ChatBot/DEVELOPMENT.md

 }
 ```

-You can find all credentials in the [shared OneDrive folder][onedrive].
-For access permissions ask [mailto:matjoh@microsoft.com](Matthew Johnson).

 By default, in development mode the bot is run as a local server without authentication
 and works out of the box with the Bot Framework Emulator and Azure Storage Emulator.
+Due to
+security settings on the main deployment its recommended that developers clone and run a local
+version of the BMA for testing, using the "BuildAndRun.ps1" script in that repository.

 To run the bot inside a console without server, add `"USE_CONSOLE": "1"` to `config/local.json`.
 Note that this mode has limited features (e.g. no attachment support).